domeepc/ARSandbox/README.md

 defective calibration with no error reported.
 A screen rotated with `xrandr` reports its rotated dimensions.

 Press **Start**.
+The sandbox switches to a straight-down view of the box for the duration: the current 3D scan as a yellow facade, a white cross marking where to place the target, and — whenever the extractor is currently tracking one — the detected disk itself drawn in blue at its measured position, tilt and radius.
+The background is removed for this view, since otherwise a target held close to the sand or over a mound would merge into the surrounding surface and fail detection.

-The sandbox projects a crosshair.
-Put a flat circular target with a marked centre — a CD with a paper disk glued on works — flat on the sand with its centre on the crosshair, take your hands out of view, and press **Capture this point**.
-The crosshair turns green when the target is found.
+Put a flat circular target with a marked centre — a CD with a paper disk glued on works — flat on the sand with its centre on the cross, take your hands out of view, and press **Capture this point** once the blue disk appears there.
 Repeat for all 12 points.
+A set of 12 points that vary in height by less than 10cm is rejected outright rather than accepted with a good-looking residual — a projective camera cannot be recovered from points that are all roughly in one plane, even though the fit still passes through every one of them.

 The RMS residual in projector pixels is reported at the end; that is the honest measure of whether the capture was any good.
+The previous matrix is kept as `ProjectorMatrix.dat.bak`.

 ## 6. Run it